-Crushing garlic converts Allin to allicin.
+Crushing garlic converts alliin to allicin.
 Studies have shown allicin to be effective in lowering cholesterol and blood pressure.
-Additionally, it can prevent blood clots and lower the risk of atherosclerosis or hardening of the blood vessels.
-This bulb contains other compounds that can kill other organisms like viruses and bacteria responsible for cold, flu, and earaches.
+Additionally, it can prevent blood clots and lower the risk of atherosclerosis and hardening of the blood vessels.
+This bulb contains other compounds that can kill other organisms like viruses and bacteria responsible for cold, flu, and ear aches.
 Studies show that garlic is effective in fighting digestive problems and diarrhea.
-Not surprisingly, research indicates that this famous herb can avert the onset of cancers.
+Research also indicates that this famous herb can avert the onset of cancers.

 Scientists are still divided on garlic’s ability to deal with flu and colds.
 A respected global research organization, Cochrane Database, recently discovered that consuming more garlic during the cold months can reduce the duration of cold symptoms from six to five days.

 According to the report, all previous scientific studies have failed to draw solid conclusions because they lack a large-scale authoritative research.

 The problem is that most reputable pharmaceutical companies lack interest in running huge and expensive trials because they will be promising new drug compounds.
 Furthermore, there is no new ingredient in garlic that can be patented and they can’t modify the package or sell at a profit.